Jodicooli/GraphRAG/README.md

 GraphRAG (Graph-based Retrieval-Augmented Generation) is a smart AI system that combines in our project:
 - **Neo4j**: A graph database for structured movie knowledge (movies, actors, genres, users, ratings, etc.)
 - **FAISS**: For fast semantic search over movie embeddings
-- **Ollama + Mistral**: A local LLM that generates rich, multi-hop, graph-aware answers
+- **Ollama + llama3**: A local LLM that generates rich, multi-hop, graph-aware answers
 - **Streamlit**: A simple, friendly UI to ask natural language movie questions

 This system dynamically retrieves knowledge from both **graph-based** and **vector-based** search, ensuring **more relevant** and **accurate AI responses**.